top of page

 an excerpt from an installation for the sound and light sculpture Hulda

-The sound and light sculpture, Hulda, is a string instrument that produces both sound and light.
-During performances Hulda’s surroundings are filled with sounds, patterns, shadows and colours that constantly change.
+While a performer activates the strings of the sound and light sculpture Hulda, the surroundings are filled with sounds, patterns, shadows and colours that constantly change.
+Inside the sculpture are built in lights connected to a computer that analyses the frequencies of the notes being played and turns on different colours of light.
 The visual representation of the lights can be adapted to different projects.
 New colour palettes and different patterns can be designed to fit different concepts, everything from hints of light to more detailed patterns.
-The instrument has 25 strings and is often tuned chromatically, however it can be adapted to different tunings.

-I designed and built the prototype in 2013 as my final project when I was studying fine arts in Gardabaer College.
-In the summer 2016 I received a grant from the Icelandic Student Innovation Fund to develop the sculpture under the supervision of Berglind María Tómasdóttir, associate professor in contemporary music performance at Iceland University of the Arts, and Jón Marinó Jónsson, violin maker.
+I designed and built the prototype in 2013 as my final project when I was studying visual arts at Fjölbrautaskólinn í Garðabæ.
+In the summer 2016, I received a grant from the Icelandic Student Innovation Fund to develop the sculpture under the supervision of Berglind María Tómasdóttir, associate professor in contemporary music performance at Iceland University of the Arts, and Jón Marinó Jónsson, violin maker.
 Stefán Ólafur Ólafsson advised on the electronics and the programming of the lights.

 The sound and light sculpture Hulda